Yingchun-123/Black-Scholes-Option-Pricing-in-Python/README.md

 This project implements three different methods to price European call and put options:

-Specifically, the program prices European-style options using **three independent methods**:

 1. **Closed-form analytical solution** — the exact Black–Scholes formula.
 2. **Monte Carlo simulation** — a stochastic estimation by simulating many potential future asset prices.
 3. **Finite Difference Method (FDM)** — a numerical solution to the Black–Scholes partial differential equation using a Crank–Nicolson scheme with Scharfetter–Gummel stabilization.